NivenT/Planet/README.md

 A little more on the techincal side of the vision, planets should be round with believable (although almost certainly inaccurate) physics.
 This is currently acheived by having all the physics work on a rectangular planet, but using shader trickery to render things as if they were round.
 In addition, I am hoping for a good amount of customizability.
 This includes having enemy AIs and item effects programmed in [ChaiScript](https://github.com/ChaiScript/ChaiScript), and including a world editor where users can build new planets, put together new enemies, etc.

-# Current Progress (as of April 18, 2018)
+# Current Progress (as of July 12, 2018)
-There is currently only a single planet which is in development as a testbed for the features being added into the game.
-You control a little light (will change once I figure out how I'll get decent sprites) that can move around and jump.
-With you on the planet are a few items which you can pick up to add to your inventory, and a shoe that serves as an enemy.

-The shoe's AI is controlled using [code](https://github.com/NivenT/Planet/blob/master/scripts/shoe.chai) written in ChaiScript, and so can be modified without having to recompile to program.
-Similarly, one of the items is a shovel, and it's use effect is determined by a ChaiScript [script](https://github.com/NivenT/Planet/blob/master/scripts/shovel.chai) as well.

-On the main menu, there is a level editor option, but that is mostly cosmetic for now.
+The game is currently a bit unstable while a decent, functioning world editor is being worked on.
+At the moment, you can use it to customize the planet you will spawn on when you press play game.
+However, nothing you do is saved once you exit out of the program.

+New items and enemies can be created and inserted via the world editor.
+More functionality will come to it soon

 ## Known Bugs